evolvingstuff/vdw2/content/posts/50-ng-level-of-vitamin-d-proven-to-fight-many-diseases-whittle.md

 ### VitaminDWiki

-* <a href="/posts/health-problems-and-dvitamin-d-prevents-andor-treats-200-health-problems" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Health Problems and D|Vitamin D prevents and/or treats >200 health problems">Health Problems and D|Vitamin D prevents and/or treats >200 health problems</a>
+* <a href="/posts/health-problems-and-d" style="color: red; text-decoration: underline;" title="This post/category does not exist yet: Health Problems and D">Vitamin D prevents and/or treats >200 health problems</a>

 * [Health can be greatly improved by weekly 50,000 IU of Vitamin D - video and transcript - March 2023](/posts/health-can-be-greatly-improved-by-weekly-50000-iu-of-vitamin-d-video-and-transcript)